ManuGithubSteam/Surface3ProArch/README.md

 ## Optimizations

-While the kernel in compiling we have some time to do some system optimizations :-)
+Some time for some optimazations :-)

 ### Change system Language to English and leave the Input to German keayboard.